Internet of things on Raspberry Pi using Cayenne

 sudo bash filename.sh -v

 ‘Please be patient 10 minutes to ultimate the installation process.’
-The mesage will be displayed on the Cayenne web portal.
+The message will be displayed on the Cayenne web portal.
 After the installation, reboot the Raspberry Pi.

 After the successful reboot, the Cayenne web or app interface will open the Overview tab of Raspberry Pi.
 In the overview section, you can see raspberry Pi’s CPU usage, RAM, Storage, temperature, Network Speed on your screen.
 You can also see a Reset and Shutdown button on the screen Reset button will restart your pi.